Poly(trimethylene carbonate): Physical properties

 PTMC is a predominantly amorphous polymer in the relaxed state but it can present some crystallinity, particularly when the chains are stretched.

-The polymer presents glass transition temperature ($T_g$) between -15 to -30 °C and melting temperature ($T_m$) ranging from 38 to 41°C.
+The polymer presents glass transition temperature ($T_g$) between -15 and -30 °C and melting temperature ($T_m$) ranging from 38 to 41°C.

 Low molecular weight PTMC is a rubbery polymer with poor dimensional stability, tackiness, and inadequate mechanical properties.
 Nevertheless, high molecular weight amorphous PTMC (over 100,000) is very flexible, with a relatively low elastic modulus (5–7 MPa) at room temperature, tough and it presents excellent ultimate mechanical properties.
 Mechanical properties of the rubber can be also improved upon cross-linking by gamma-irradiation.

 PTMC has resistance to non-enzymatic hydrolysis, compared to most aliphatic polyesters, but it is biodegradable in vivo by enzymes.
 It is a resorbable material since the ester bonds can be enzymatically broken, producing CO$_2$ and water.
 So, in vivo, it degrades by surface erosion and its decomposition products contain no organic acids, preventing potential inflammatory responses.